-- 2.7.1 If there is a shared enforcement role with other agencies, e.g. the Police, we will consider co-ordinating with these agencies to minimise unnecessary overlaps or time delays and to maximise our overall effectiveness.
-We will also liaise with the other regulators to ensure that any proceedings instituted are for the most appropriate offence. - 2.7.2 We will follow the principle of "collect once, use many times" and share information that we collect with other local authority regulatory services to minimise business impact. - 2.7.3 Partner enforcement agencies routinely exchange information and in doing so we will ensure we follow the requirements of the Data Protection Act 1998 and other relevant legislation.
+- 2.7.1 If there is a shared enforcement role with other agencies, e.g. the Police, Environment Agency or other local authorities, we will consider co-ordinating with these agencies to minimise unnecessary overlaps or time delays and to maximise our overall effectiveness.
+We will also liaise with the other regulators to ensure that any proceedings instituted are for the most appropriate offence. - 2.7.2 We will follow the principle of "collect once, use many times" and share information that we collect with other local authority regulatory services to minimise business impact.
+Partner enforcement agencies routinely exchange information and in doing so we will ensure we follow the requirements of the Data Protection Act 1998 and other relevant legislation. - 2.7.3 When conducting farm visits, we will have due regard to the Farm Regulators' Charter, which makes sure visits are carried out consistently across regulators.
+The charter covers all inspection types and visits of agricultural and aquaculture activities carried out by Farm Regulators.

-3 Home Authority and Primary Authority Principles
+3 Primary Authority Partnerships